 Lehman has taught undergraduate courses at Wesleyan University, the Conservatoire National Supérieur de Musique de Paris, New School University, and Columbia University, and has presented lectures at Amherst College, UC Berkeley, The Berklee School of Music, The Banff Centre, The Royal Academy of Music in London, and IRCAM in Paris, where he was a 2011 research fellow.

-He is a professor of music at The California Institute of the Arts, and currently resides in Los Angeles.
+He is currently a Professor of Music at The California Institute of the Arts, and lives in Los Angeles.